GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 The {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Blocked response cookies** filter in the **Network** panel is rephrased to make it clear that it shows only the blocked *response* cookies.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/anskbEwDVG6vvXKqW5TA.png", alt="The checkbox is enabled and shows only the requests with blocked response cookies.", width="800", height="576" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/Q22c0w5K1d7D6W1S1CXO.png", alt="The checkbox is enabled and shows only the requests with blocked response cookies.", width="800", height="535" %}

-To surface relevant issues, the **Issues** panel now has the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Include third-party cookie issues** checkbox enabled by default and reports a breaking change warning about the upcoming phaseout.
+To surface relevant issues, the **Issues** tab now has the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Include third-party cookie issues** checkbox enabled by default and reports a breaking change warning about the upcoming phaseout.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/b0NY6UuztBi6HV1mGXNP.png", alt="The breaking change warning in the Issues tab.", width="800", height="704" %}